uio-bmi/StarSignDNA/README.rst

     starsigndna refit example_data/M_catalogue.txt example_data/COSMICv34.txt --output-folder /test_result --signature-names SBS40c,SBS2,SBS94
     starsigndna refit example_data/tcga_coad_single.vcf example_data/sig_cosmic_v3_2019.txt --output-folder /output --signature-names SBS40c,SBS2,SBS94 --ref-genome

+When the --signature-names option is used, the default number of signature is 3, but we recommend minimum of 5 signatures.
 The test data is provided in the example_data folder.
 To convert *.vcf to a matrix, the user must provide the path to the reference genome using the option --ref-genome.

 The user can also provide the distribution of triplets in a reference genome/exome or normal tissue in the same patient (Opportunity matrix) using the option --opportunity-file human-genome/human-exome.

 Running mutational signature de novo algorithm
 -----------------------------------------------